Python

 Publications - decision support systems, operating systems, numerical solutions of partial differential equations.

-Taught programming, math as a part-time job.
+Taught programming and math as a part-time job.

 View comments.